lensfun/lensfun/tools/calibration_webserver/calibration.rst

 Finally
 ========

-Replace the upload directory on ownCloud with your new version.
+Replace the upload directory on Nextcloud with your new version.
 Take care to remove all TIFFs first because they are huge.
 I use the following clean-up script::